How to navigate this blog:

 The Draft Environmental Impact Review (EIR) of the Natural Areas Program (DEIR) was published on August 31, 2011.
 The public comment period for the DEIR has closed.

 Status: The final Environmental Impact Report is expected to be published sometime after

 November 2012.
-[Update: San Francisco Planning Department now estimates that the final EIR will not be published until spring 2014]
+[Update: San Francisco Planning Department now estimates that the final EIR will not be published until July 2014]

 Action Opportunity: The San Francisco Planning Commission will hold a public hearing when the final Environmental Impact Report is published.
 We will alert our readers when the EIR is published and when the hearing will be held.
-Meanwhile, please visit the website of the San Francisco Forest Alliance for updates and to learn about specific things you can do to help save the trees of San Francisco.
+Meanwhile, please visit the website of the San Francisco Forest Alliance for updates and sign their petition to the mayor of San Francisco which is available HERE.